 With dozens of tree, shrub and spreading cypress species and cultivars to choose from, almost any garden has room to grown one.
 Many evergreen cypress trees are virtually care-free, requiring little more than the light, air and water provided by nature.
 For optimal growth and health, however, cypress trees need extra care during harsh weather conditions, and they appreciate an annual dollop of fertilizer.
-Does this Spark an idea?

 Light and Air